RyanMcG/authorate/README.rst

     git clone git://github.com/RyanMcG/authorate.git
     cd authorate
     python setup.py install
+    # Or if you want to develop
+    python setup.py develop

 If you want to use authorate directly without installing it be sure to install the python dependencies first. ::